 “If I could offer just one piece of advice, it would be to give your church plenty of time to prepare for the campaign.”

-- If the amount to be raised is at the higher end of the normal range of results or will need to be a real stretch, this would certainly be an indicator that you should take more preparation time in order to increase the odds of reaching your financial goal.
+- If the amount to be raised is at the higher end of the normal range of results, or will need to be a real stretch, this would certainly be an indicator that you should take more preparation time in order to increase the odds of reaching your financial goal.

-- If the church does not already have a culture of generosity and sacrificial giving, more preparation time will allow you to improve giving on a week by week basis, thereby transforming the giving patterns of your members for a lifetime, not just 3 years.
+- If your church does not already have a culture of generosity and sacrificial giving, more preparation time will allow you to improve giving on a week by week basis, thereby transforming the giving patterns of your members for a lifetime, not just 3 years.

 - A lack of experience at successful capital fundraising is another reason to take your time.
 The more time you have to spiritually and tactically equip your staff and campaign team, the more effective the campaign will be.